xluma-tech/luma-meet/README.md

 ### Screen share not working
 - Allow screen share permission when prompted
+- For audio: Check "Share audio" or "Share tab audio" in browser dialog
 - iOS: Requires iOS 15.4+ and Safari
 - Android: Use Chrome, Edge, or Firefox
 - Desktop: All major browsers supported
 - Update to latest browser version if not working

+### No audio from shared screen
+- Chrome/Edge: Check "Share audio" checkbox in screen share dialog
+- Firefox: Check "Share system audio" option
+- Safari: System audio is automatically included
+- Make sure the video/audio is playing on the shared screen

 ### Connection issues
 - Check network/firewall